 The school roll as of September 2019 has 102 full time pupils.

 At the front of the school is a tarmac playground.
 Outside Class 1 there is a special fenced area for the younger children.

 At break and lunch times the children have different areas that they can use for playing.
 The younger children use the fenced area.

 Outside Class 2 there is an area where the children can use construction toys.
-Finally, for those interested in football the hard court area.
+Finally, for those interested in football/basketball is the hard court area.
 The Year 6’s act as Prefects and help look after the tag, hoop and fenced area, two members of staff are always on duty at any given time.

 Stockland Village Hall is almost opposite the school and is sometimes used for after school clubs and other events.

 Behind the school there is a large playing field, which incorporates an ecological conservation area with a pond, polytunnel and a school garden.
 This area was developed by parents, staff, children and members of the local community.